|System: Wii U, PS3, Xbox 360, PC*|

 Unfortunately, Runner2 still doesn't quite nail the difficulty, at least not in my view.
 On the "Just Right" difficulty setting, there's a checkpoint in the middle of each stage, but you still have to play perfectly for a considerable amount of time before your progress is safe.
 I found it highly frustrating to play the early stretches of each checkpoint section over and over again just to reach the parts I was having problems with.
 Switching to an easier setting helped, but it also killed the intricate genius of the stage design.
 Though I must say, I did enjoy making sure that my profane outbursts occurred in time with the music.

 This problem is compounded by the fact that, like Ms. Splosion Man, Runner2 depends more on memorization than on smooth, clean reactions.
 The difficult sections here—and there are plenty of them—are simply too finicky, requiring you to press buttons in exactly the right pattern with hardly a split second to spare.
 If you don't know what's coming before you see it on the screen, you can't win.
-If I want to memorize things rather than playing a game, I'll break out a history book and at least learn something useful.Error processing SSI file
+If I want to memorize things rather than playing a game, I'll break out a history book and at least learn something useful.[an error occurred while processing this directive]

 But anyone who's played BIT.TRIP before knows it ain't easy.
 In fact, for the series' hardcore fans, the high difficulty, unforgiving stage design, and refusal to provide frequent checkpoints are all part of the fun.
 And if that's fun for you, Runner2 will be fun indeed.